-EMS 195 Special Topics in Emergency Services
+EMS 195 Special Topics in Emergency Services variable 1-4 cr. hrs.
+Prerequisite: Consent of department

 Deals with current topics in emergency services not covered in other courses.
 Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated three times with different topics.
 Topic to be listed on student's permanent academic record.